coachchucksol/solcat/README.md

 Hi!
 I'm [@CoachChuckSOL](https://github.com/coachchucksol) ( or [@CoachChuckFF](https://x.com/CoachChuckFF) ), I made this little diamond hands program to serve as a tutorial, starting point and or example code to further help people learn Solana development!

 This idea all came from aping into [$SOLCAT](https://pump.fun/coin/84Y6h6XoaLAD1zxoQ2CDhcZYRpNsSBKsXULCnpjXpump), here is the [tweet](https://x.com/CoachChuckFF/status/1966574911071416414).
-I bought ~5% of the supply and have locked up my tokens for 6 months: HERE:
+I bought ~5% of the supply and have locked up my tokens for 6 months: [TX](https://solscan.io/tx/3YuoFwJDnDpxYBB9bPjSmVxjNGswyLdEo7kVXRrUyHD4YTYVFKvKzoMDPBkjtv3bg9fgyqPeDixeLJ6kszyumEyW)

 CA: `84Y6h6XoaLAD1zxoQ2CDhcZYRpNsSBKsXULCnpjXpump`
 Note - It bothers me that people use the term CA for solana tokens.
 CA stands for `Contract Address` which comes from Ethereum.
 In Solana, all tokens come from the Token or Token2022 program.
 Its not a new "Contract".
 And the explorers call them: "Tokens" which is also confusing, because the `CA` is actually the `Mint`, and the `Token Account` is what holds the minted tokens.
 So, `CA` is the `Mint` and `Token` is the `Mint` and your `Token Account` is what holds the minted tokens.
 Anyways, thats my rant, thank you for coming to my ted talk!